lyrgard/ffbeEquip/README.md

   4) Under Authorized JavaScript origins: http://localhost:3000
   5) Under Authorized Redirect URIs: http://localhost:3000/googleOAuthSuccess
   6) Click Create - A modal will appear with your client ID and secret, but exit the modal and click on the download icon to the right of the client ID to download as JSON.
-  7) Create a folder called googleOAuth in your Git root and place the downloaded JSON file there (`/googleOAuth/client_secret.json`)
+  7) Open the `.config.json` file and paste the content of the downloaded file in the `google.oAuthConfiguration` value
   8) Go to Dashboard -> Enable APIs.
 Search for Google Drive and enable it

-## Obtain and set up a Firebase account
+## Obtain and set up a Firebase account (optional)
 Firebase is used to share information between users such as builder links to unit/party builds.

+Links generated on your local server will only be valid for your local server.
+This section is probably **NOT** needed for a personal use local instance

   1) Go to the [Firebase Console](https://console.firebase.google.com)
   2) Create a project
   3) Choose a Project Name (e.g. ffbeEquip Dev)